Gilbert, Burton

 Introduction:

-2023 research discovered 'B. GILBERT to be BURTON GILBERT, younger son of BURTON WRIGHT GILBERT(1790-1848), an itinerant profilist and mezzotint artist.
-Initially one half of the GILBERT and BARNES partnership (fl.1825-1826).
-B.W.GILBERT then worked independently, touring towns in England, Scotland and Ireland until his death from apoplexy in 1848.
-His profiles are rare, but several are recorded.
+BURTON GILBERT (1829-1879), was the younger son of Burton Wright Gilbert (1790-1848), a widely itinerant profilist and mezzotint artist.
+Initially one half of the 'Gilbert and Barnes' partnership (fl.1825-1826), B.W.Gilbert then worked independently, touring towns in England, Scotland and Ireland until his death in Sheffield in July 1848.
+While rare, several of his profiles are recorded.

-However, son Burton's recorded output is scarcer still and limited to one full-length bronze-highlighted cut profile laid on card.
-Illustrated in McKechnie, the silhouette depicts a girl with a skipping rope.
-McKechnie dates the work to the early 1840s.
-The work shows poor attention to detail and Burton Gilbert would have been little older than 12 when he cut the likeness.
+However, son Burton's recorded output is scarcer still and limited to one full-length bronze-highlighted cut-work profile laid on card.
+Illustrated in McKechnie, and dateable to the 1840s, it depicts a girl with a skipping rope, but evidences poor attention to detail.However, Burton Gilbert would have been little older than 12 when he cut the likeness.

 It transpires 2 older brothers were also recorded artists:

-Brother BURTON GILBERT left fewer and finally starker records.
-In the Scottish 1841 Census, aged 12, he is listed with his father, mother and 2 sisters in Ayr.
+Brother Burton Gilbert left fewer and finally starker records.
+In the 1841 Scottish Census, aged 12, he is listed with his father, mother and 2 sisters in Ayr.
 His father is recorded an "Artist".
 The 1851 English Census locates Burton as a "Portrait Painter" lodging in a Temperance Hotel in Market St., Huddersfield.

-Revised 26 February 2023 (Brian Wellings)
+REVISED: 26 February 2023 (Brian Wellings)

 Additional research about Burton Gilbert: